parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Motivation and significance

-Parameter sweeps, whereby computational models are run repeatedly with different sets of parameters, are widely used in a variety of scientific fields.
-They can be done for a variety of reasons, such as testing sensitivity of a model to its parameters, exploring the bifurcations of a model, or to find values of parameters that optimize some criterion.
-The latter use is often employed for hyper-parameter optimization in machine learning, where the criterion is the cross-validation error.
+Parameter sweeps, whereby computational models are run repeatedly with different sets of parameters, are widely used in a plethora of scientific fields \parencite{wilkinson_grid_2009,sudholt_application_2005}.
+They can be done for a variety of reasons, such as testing sensitivity of a model to its parameters \parencite{edwards_uncertainties_2005}, exploring the qualitative changes in the behavior of a model as parameters are varied (for example, bifurcations) \parencite{marsh_bistability_2004}, or to find values of parameters that optimize some criterion \parencite{sudholt_application_2005}.
+The latter use is often employed for hyper-parameter optimization in machine learning \parencite{goodfellow_deep_2016}.
 Parameter sweeps are a classic example of an ``embarrassingly parallel'' problem, in that the set of simulations can easily be run in parallel because each simulation does not have to exchange information with the other simulations.
 However, most model software does not have built-in parameter sweep functionality that allows for generating parameter sets and running each instance in parallel.

 We present parasweep, a free and open-source utility for easily carrying out parallel parameter sweeps for any computational model, with support for individual multi-core computers, clusters, and grids.
-It is written in Python, an interpreted language widely used for scientific applications; however, parasweep can work with models in any language.
-It makes use of configuration file templates in order to dispatch simulations with different parameter sets.
-An object-oriented structure makes the sweep type, dispatching, template engine, and generation of simulation identifiers entirely modular, allowing parasweep to be easily extensible.
-All features are documented and tested with a test suite.
+It is written in Python, an interpreted, cross-platform language widely used for scientific applications; however, parasweep can work with models in any language.
+It makes use of configuration file templates in order to easily dispatch simulations with different parameter sets.
+The process of executing a parameter sweep and the full set of features of parasweep is discussed in section 2.